Fishing: everything you ever wanted to know

 - Fish identification: A great library of information about 177 common fish species.

-- Fish news: Latest fish news from the Environment Agency (England and Wales).
+- Fish news: Latest fish news from the Environment Agency (England and Wales), browsable by region.

 - Identify your fish: A quick photo guide to some common sea fish caught in the UK.